rednafi/rednafi.com/content/python/proxy_pattern.md

 object.
 This method gets extended in the `SecuredDoor` class and in this case, I've just added a print statement to the method of the latter class.

-Notice how the class `Door` was called from `SecuredDoor` via [composition].
+Notice how the class `Door` was called from `SecuredDoor` via composition[^1].
 In the case of proxy pattern, you can substitute primary object with the proxy object without any additional changes in the code.
-This conforms to the [Liskov Substitution Principle].
+This conforms to the Liskov Substitution Principle[^2].
 It
 states:

 > Objects of a superclass shall be replaceable with objects of its subclasses without